 - come into direct contact with infected fluids (from a cough, sneeze or blood sample etc .)

 For current guidance on self-isolation for those identified as close contacts, click HERE.

 Individuals who have been granted vaccination exemption by the Director of Public Health may be required to self-isolate depending on level of contact with a positive case.
 Each case will be assessed individually by the CTB.

 Why is this important?

-The self-isolation period for those required to home isolate is 10 days – by which time most people will have developed symptoms if they have become infected.
+The self-isolation period for those required to home isolate is 7-10 days by which time most people will have developed symptoms if they have become infected(Read latest guidance HERE).
 Adherence to home isolation is very important in order to control viral spread, particularly as we begin to relax lock-down measures.